BiniyamSishah/PhDProgress/Daily/20_04_2020/README.md

 - discuss with Joel
 3) install openFoam on Professor's PC
 - Try is before Joel's class then ask him for help
+4) Attend Turbulence and CFD models course but before do the tutorials.